 It has been shown that we can extract the Mellin moments of transversity PDFs by applying the OPE formula to the ratio-scheme renormalized matrix elements, model independently.
-Limited by the finite $\lambda = zP_z$ , the lattice data is only sensitive to the first few moments while the higher ones are factorially suppressed.
+Limited by the finite $\lambda = zP_z$, the lattice data is only sensitive to the first few moments while the higher ones are factorially suppressed.
 As a result, to predict the x dependence of the PDFs, one needs to introduce additional prior knowledge or a reasonable choice of model.
 Commonly used models are usually of the form which is inspired by the end-point behavior of the PDFs.
 However, the sub-leading terms may play an important role, particularly in moderate regions of x, and one may find reasonable models for the sub-leading terms that give acceptable fits to the data.
 But, unless the data is precise, the model could introduce an uncontrolled bias.
-The use of a deep neural network (DNN) is a flexible way to maximally avoid any model bias - but cannot remove the bias entirely, as a nueral network is still a model which is capable of approximating any functional form given a complicated enough network structure.
+The use of a deep neural network (DNN) is a flexible way to maximally avoid any model bias (see e.g. Refs.
+[101, 102] which also employed a neural network for this purpose) - but cannot remove the bias entirely, as a nueral network is still a model - which is capable of approximating any functional form given a complicated enough network structure.
 As proposed in Ref.
 [62], we parametrize the PDFs by, where $f{\text{DNN}}(x, \theta)$ is a DNN multistep iterative function, constructed layer by layer.
-The initial layer consists of a single node, denoted as $a_1^1$ , which represents the input variable x.
+The initial layer consists of a single node, denoted as a_1^1 , which represents the input variable x.
 Subsequently, in the hidden layers, a linear transformation is performed using the equation: